 We’re all a little curious.

-Driving through town one morning, you may wonder if that vacant building you pass will ever be occupied, why there’s no stoplight at a certain busy intersection, how long it takes to complete a road project or one of a million other questions about your town.
+Driving through town, you may wonder if that vacant building you pass will ever be occupied, why there’s no stoplight at a certain busy intersection, how long it takes to complete a road project or one of a million other questions about your town.

 That’s where Patch comes in.
 With our feature, “You Ask ...
 Patch Answers,” we will strive to find the answer to all your questions—big, small and in-between—about the town we live and work in.
 Whether it’s something you’ve always wondered about, some information you just can’t put your hands on or a sudden curiosity, we want to hear it.

 Send your queries to Jennifer.Lucarelli@patch.com or leave them in the comments section below, and I will do my best to dig up an answer for you.
 You also can call me at 508-330-7763.

 This week, a Shrewsbury Patch reader what the status is of the expansion project.

 Library Director Ellen Dolan answered the following questions:

 1. Can the town vote for the money again?
 If so, when would the town have to do to that?

 Yes, if the decides to place the project before the voters again, the town could then vote on the local share of the funding for the project.
 (Town meeting and voter approval of the local share of the project cost is required in order to accept the state grant.)